outlander24/Spark-Most-Frequent-Word-Counter/README.md

 #### How is Spark playing the game:

 1) The DAG gets created without actually executing anything.
-The below snipped computes/executes nothing but just creates a dependency graph (DAG) laying out the sequence in which **transformations** will be done returning us **RDD** of that transformation.
+The below snippet computes/executes nothing but just creates a dependency graph (DAG) laying out the sequence in which **transformations** will be done returning us **RDD** of that transformation.
 ```
 JavaRDD<String> textFile = sc.textFile(args[0]);